How efficient is the fire and rescue service at keeping people safe and secure?

 The service needs to make sure that its IT systems are resilient, reliable, accurate and accessible.
 There has not been enough historic investment in IT infrastructure, and staff told us that this limits their ability to work flexibly.
 The service recognises this and is piloting new software and upgrading broadband in stations.
 The fire authority has approved a £1.5m investment in IT, and the service has funded a transformation programme to improve the way it operates through digital technology, which includes improvements to its IT infrastructure.

-How does the FRS make best use of its resources?
+How well is the FRS making best use of its resources?

 Avon Fire and Rescue Service requires improvement at making best use of its resources.